 The primary reason for this is staggering migration levels — the highest on this list by far — as people flocked to the area during the pandemic.

-People relocating from Los Angeles and San Francisco were the primary drivers of home price increases, which could be poised to drop dramatically in the future.
+People relocating from Los Angeles and San Francisco were the primary drivers of home price increases, which began their decline in 2022.
+If you're trying to get out of debt, investing in a home here might not be worth it.

 Bottom line